kriskalwala/cloud-monitoring-notification-delivery-integration-sample-code/README.md

 Note that this step uses Terraform to automatically create necessary resources in the Google Cloud Platform project.
 For more info on what resources are created and managed, refer to the Terraform section below.

-6. Create a Pub/Sub notification channel that uses the topic tf-topic (which was created by Terraform in the previous step).
+6. Create a Pub/Sub notification channel that uses the topic `tf-topic` (which was created by Terraform in the previous step).
 7. Add the Pub/Sub channel to an alerting policy by selecting Pub/Sub as the channel type and the channel created in the prior step as the notification channel.
 8. Congratulations!
 Your service is now successfully deployed to Cloud Run and alerts will be forwarded to either the Philips Hue light bulb or Jira server.

-### Redeploying
+### Redeploy

 If you've already deployed once manually and want to build and redeploy a new version, do the following: